Tomáš Kalas: Loan to FC Köln

 On 11 June 2014, 1.
 FC Köln announced that Kalas would spend the 2014–15 season on loan at their club.
 On 24 September, Kalas made his debut for Köln II, FC Köln's reserve team, against Borussia Mönchengladbach II; the game ended in a 2–1 win for Köln II.
-On 25 October 2014, Kalas made another appearance for Köln II against SC Verl; the game ended in a 2–0 loss for Köln II.

-Kalas, himself, did not know why he had been given the cold shoulder at Köln, where he played only two reserve games.
-During an interview, Kalas said "At first they were happy with my performances but then I didn’t play in any game [sic].
-I don’t know what went wrong."
-With the lack of playing time, Kalas was linked to a move to multiple English clubs, as well as his former team Vitesse in the January 2015 transfer window.
+In November that year, Kalas had yet to feature for Köln's first team and said in an interview "At first, they were happy with my performances but then I didn't play in any game [sic].
+I don't know what went wrong."
+With the lack of playing time, Kalas was linked to a move to clubs in multiple countries, including his former team Vitesse, ahead of the January 2015 transfer window.